-As opposed to the popular held thought at the time, Ebbinghaus wanted to show that higher mental processes could be studied through experimentation.
+As opposed to the popular-held thought at the time, Ebbinghaus wanted to show that higher mental processes could be studied through experimentation.
 He wanted to use simple acoustic encoding and maintenance rehearsal to control potentially confounding variables.

-However, Ebbinghaus needed a list of words that could be easily memorised but which had no prior cognitive associations, as this would affect his results.
+However, Ebbinghaus needed a list of words that could be easily memorized but which had no prior cognitive associations, as this would affect his results.
 Therefore, he used items that would later be called “nonsense syllables,” which are consonant-vowel-consonant combinations (also known as the CVC trigram) where the consonant does not repeat and the syllable does not have prior meaning.

-After eliminating those with meaning, Ebbinghaus had 2,300 syllables to choose from and memorise.
+After eliminating those with meaning, Ebbinghaus had 2,300 syllables to choose from and memorize.
 He would pull random syllables out of a box, write them down in a notebook, read out the syllables, and attempt to recall them at the end of the procedure to the sound of a metronome and with the same voice inflection.

 Although there are several limitations to his work, primarily because he was the only subject to be tested, Ebbinghaus’ research about memory was groundbreaking, with findings that are still relevant and supported to this day.
 Arguably his most famous finding was the forgetting curve.